geomagpy/IMBOT/README.md

 ##### Data is assigned to level 0

-Your data could not be read or significant problems with your submission were encountered (e.g. no one second data, empty files).
+Your data could not be read or significant problems with your submission were encountered (e.g. no one second data, empty or corrupt files).
 Please correct the issues and upload a new data set.
 If you do not know how to proceed, contact the IMBOT manager.

 ##### Data is assigned to level 1